-\begin{proof} We may take a lantern in $S$ as depicted on the left in Figure~\ref{fig:BPtoJ}.
-The separating curves $b$, $d$, and $y$ cut off subsurfaces of genus $k+1$, $k$, and $1$, respectively.
+The separating curves $b$, $d$, and $y$ cut off subsurfaces of genera $n+1$, $n$, and $1$, respectively.
 By the lantern relation, we have

 We have that $T_y$ is a separating twist of genus $1$.
-Each of the first two terms on the right is a bounding pair map of genus $k$ and so these lie in $\W_k$.
-The other two terms are separating twists of genus $k+1$ and $k$, respectively; these lie in $\W_k$ by Proposition~\ref{prop:BPtosep}.
-We therefore conclude that $\T_1< \W_k$.\end{proof}
+Each of the first two terms on the right is a bounding pair map of genus $n$ and so these lie in $\W(n)$.
+The other two terms are separating twists of genera $n+1$ and $n$, respectively; these lie in $\W(n)$ by \textit{(1)} and \textit{(2)}.
+We therefore conclude that $\T(1)\leq \W(n)$. \end{proof}